-- The data are called Regional Price Parities (RPPs) and they measure the differences in price levels across MSAs for a given year. - The Bureau of Economic Analysis started publishing RPPs in 2014. - Data are available starting with 2008. - RPPs are expressed as a percentage of the national price level. - I will use all items RPPs, which cover all consumption goods and services, including rents.
+- The data are called Regional Price Parities (RPPs) and they measure the differences in price levels across MSAs for a given year. - o The Bureau of Economic Analysis started publishing RPPs in 2014. - o Data are available beginning in 2008. - RPPs are expressed as a percentage of the national price level. - I will use all items RPPs, which cover all consumption goods and services, including housing.

-Regional price differentials
+Why regional price differentials?

-- Why does the cost of living differ across cities? - One key reason is housing costs. - Housing cost differentials can be substantial and are one primary driver of cost-of-living differences: - As an example, Zillow data show that in 2015 the median home value in St. Louis was \$105 per square foot, whereas the median home value in San Francisco was \$479 per square foot.\ - That is a ratio of nearly 5 to 1! - The next two slides show that certain parts of the country tend to have high housing costs per square foot.
+- Why does the cost of living differ across cities? - One key reason is housing costs. - Housing cost differentials can be substantial and are one primary driver of cost-of-living differences: - o As an example, Zillow data show that in 2015 the median home value in St. Louis was \$105 per square foot, whereas the median home value in San Francisco was \$479 per square foot. - o That is a ratio of nearly 5 to 1! - The next two slides show that certain parts of the country tend to have high housing costs per square foot.

-\ Median home values are for the metro areas and are computed as averages of monthly data.
+^{} Median home values are for the metro areas and are computed as averages of monthly data.